 Open Culture — This site offers a listing of 700 different audiobooks you can download free.
 Most of the links are to iTunes downloads or MP3 downloads.

 Free Classic Audiobooks — This site offers free audiobook downloads in mp3 and in m4b audiobook format for iTunes and the iPod.
 It’s a pretty old site, but it looks like they update it with new audiobooks fairly regularly.

 Learn Out Loud — This site has a Free Audiobook section where they offer 3,000 different audiobooks for free.
 There are quite a few good selections to choose from.
 They list free audiobooks from across the web plus some you can download directly through LearnOutLoud.com.

 Podcasts — One of my readers recommended the Sparkle Stories and StoryNory podcasts.
 They offer free audiobooks for kids.

-Do you listen to audiobooks?
+Do you listen to free audiobooks?
 If so, when you do you find time to listen to them?
+What are some of your favorites?
 I’d love to know!